tristanl-slalom/jennifer-ai/README.md

 You may have to wait 5-10 minutes for that first request to gather all the needed data, but further requests should go quickly.

+# Main Commands

+## Ask Question

+Scrapes a website and lets you ask questions against the site's contents.
+The first question takes a long time, but follow-up questions reuse the content it acquired.
+Ask a question of a new domain and the system will download data for that instead.

 ```bash
 python main.py ask-question https://www.hot-dog.org \
 "What can you tell me about the North American Meat Institute?"